xudeng22/sc_sncn_ethercat_drive/module_file_service/doc/index.rst

 Flash File Service Module
 =============================

-This module provides a service to store and read configuration parameters from the object dictionary  into flash.
+This module provides a service to store and read configuration parameters from the object dictionary (OD) into flash.

 Dependent modules:
 - ``module_spiffs``